Fred-org/FRED-docs/source/Setting Up/GPU tuning.rst

 GPU tuning
 =================================

 GPU cards come with very different hardware capabilities and performance.
-It is possible to fine tune the GPU performance using a few parameters that control the execution of the particle tracking kernel.
+It is possible to fine-tune the GPU performance using a few parameters that control the execution of the particle tracking kernel.

 .. tip::